dtinblack/Play-TestDB/README.markdown

 # Integrating the Play Framework with mongoDB

+Using some examples from the web ( see Thanks below ) to integrate mongoDB into the Play Framework.

 # Software